jackfoxy/urQL/docs/ref-ch04-data-manipulation.md

 When the target `<table-set>` is a `<table>`, the input `<row-type>` must match the `<table>` `<row-type>`.

 When target `<table-set>` is not a `<table>` and the input is from a `<transform>` then the target `<table-set>` and `<transform>` `<table-set>` must have the same all-column `<row-type>`.
 New `<row-type>` sub-types may be introduced.

+Note that multiple parentheses enclosed rows of column values are NOT comma separated.

 ## Produced Metadata